SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_hardening_guide.md

 ### TLS versions

-In addition, we also recommend that you configure your operating system to **block deprecated SSL/TLS versions**.
+In addition to enabling HTTPS, we also recommend that you configure your operating system to **block deprecated SSL/TLS versions**.
 HTTPS uses SSL/TLS for encrypting communication, but the older versions of this protocol are no longer considered secure.
 At present, all major browsers support the latest TLS version (TLS 1.3), but TLS 1.2 is also still regarded as secure.

 | Protocol | Published | Status |
 |--|--|--|